jamesshore/livestream/README.md

 This example code was used in my [Tuesday Lunch & Learn](https://www.jamesshore.com/v2/projects/lunch-and-learn) series.
 See that link for for more information and an archive of past episodes.

 Use the tags in this repo to see the code for specific episodes.
-For example `2020-09-29` has the code for the beginning of the September 29th episode, and `2020-09-29-end` has the code for the end of the episode.
+For example, `2020-09-29` has the code for the beginning of the September 29th episode, and `2020-09-29-end` has the code for the end of the episode.

 Running the Code